-- 1. Based on this additional information, identify 5 patient problems relevant to the data provided in Part B. For each problem on your list, clearly identify the evidence that supports it.
-It must be clear what evidence relates to each problem.
-You will receive 1 mark for each relevant problem and 1 mark for the related relevant data (evidence).
-Include all the data that is evident.
-It is acceptable to include problems from Part A in this list. (total: 10 marks) - 2.
-Choose three problems from your list above.
-Identify 4 specific, individualized nursing interventions that would be appropriate for each problem.
-Of the 4 interventions you may include one referral and one requiring a doctor's order to implement.
-Include your rationale for each intervention.
+1. Based on this additional information, identify 5 patient problems relevant to the data provided in Part B. For each problem on your list, clearly identify all the relevant evidence from the data sheet that supports the problem.
+You will receive 1 mark for each relevant problem and 1 mark for the related relevant data/evidence.
+It is acceptable to include problems from Part A in this list. (total: 10 marks)

-(3 problems x 4 interventions = 12 interventions with rationale).

-You will receive 2 marks for each intervention and related rationale. (total: 24 marks).
+2. Choose three problems from your list above.
+Identify four specific, individualized nursing interventions that would be appropriate for each problem.
+Of the four interventions you may include one referral and one requiring a doctor's order to implement.
+Include your rationale for each intervention (4 interventions x 3 problems = 12 interventions with rationales).
+You will receive 2 marks for each intervention and related rationale (total: 24 marks)